HiDiHlabs/SpatialLeiden/docs/source/usage.md

 sc.pp.neighbors(adata, random_state=seed)
 ```

+### Building spatial neighbor graphs

-For SpatialLeiden we need an additional graph representing the neighbors in space i.e. which cells are close/next to each other.
-Here we will use a kNN graph with 10 neighbors that we generate with {py:func}`squidpy.gr.spatial_neighbors`.
-Alternatives are Delaunay triangulation or regular grids in case of e.g. Visium data.
+For SpatialLeiden we need an additional graph representing the neighbors in space i.e.
+which cells are close/next to each other.

+What kind of spatial neighbor graph is suitable for the analysis is dependent on the
+technology used to generate the data.
+Most of the neighborhood structures interesting
+for our use cases can be calculated using {py:func}`squidpy.gr.spatial_neighbors`.

+Generally, if the data is generated from a method with a regular lattice it is advisible
+to use this for the analysis;
+* isometric grid (hexagonal): for Visium with `squidpy.gr.spatial_neighbors(adata, coord_type="grid", n_neighs=6)`
+* square grid: for binned Stereo-seq and VisiumHD with `squidpy.gr.spatial_neighbors(adata, coord_type="grid", n_neighs=4)` (using 8 neighbors is also possible)

+If your data does not originate from a regular lattice, there are various options to build your neighborhood graph.
+This applies to all imaging-based methodologies that are usually analysed after segmenting cells, but also technolgoies with regular lattices if you use cell segmentation (such as Stereo-seq or VisiumHD).
+* kNN: calculating the *k*-nearest neighbors per cell with `squidpy.gr.spatial_neighbors(adata, coord_type="generic", n_neighs=k)`
+* Delaunay triangulation: `squidpy.gr.spatial_neighbors(adata, coord_type="generic", delaunay=True)`
+* radius-based: with a threshold of *r* units `squidpy.gr.spatial_neighbors(adata, coord_type="generic", radius=r)`
+* other methods such as Gabriel graphs, ...

+For the neighborhoods that are not based on regular grids we can, furthermore, scale the weight of each edge bsaed on the distance between the two cells (that's why it is not useful for the regular grid case as the neighbors will be equidistant).
-We can use the calculated distances between neighboring points and transform them into connectivities using the {py:func}`spatialleiden.distance2connectivity` function.
+This can be achieved by calculating connectivities based on the distances using the {py:func}`spatialleiden.distance2connectivity` function.

+Here, we will use a kNN graph with 10 neighbors.

 ```{code-cell} ipython3
 sq.gr.spatial_neighbors(adata, coord_type="generic", n_neighs=10)